Victor Spinski: Education and career

 Spinksi earned a B.S.E. in Art and Foreign Languages from Kansas State Teachers College in Emporia, Kansas in 1963.
 After graduation, Spinski enlisted in the United States Marine Corps and served in Vietnam as an ordinance expert.
 In Vietnam, Spinski sustained a serious combat injury that led to months of rehabilitation.
-Following his discharge from the Marines, Spinski enrolled in graduate school at Indiana University, where he studied ceramics under well-known functional potter Karl Martz and received an M.F.A. degree with minors in Jewelry and Photography in 1967.
+Following his discharge from the Marines, Spinski enrolled in graduate school at Indiana University Bloomington, where he studied ceramics under well-known functional potter Karl Martz and received an M.F.A. degree with minors in Jewelry and Photography in 1967.

 Spinski first came to national prominence when he was featured in the landmark 1971 exhibition Clayworks: 20 Americans at the Museum of Contemporary Crafts (now the Museum of Arts and Design) in New York City.
 Clayworks established Spinski as a peer of other ceramic innovators featured in the exhibition, which included Robert Arneson, Patti Warashina, Jack Earl, David Gilhooly, Marilyn Levine, Richard Shaw, and Clayton Bailey.
 Bailey, in particular, became a lifelong friend and collaborator.
 Initially, Spinski's work centered around the creation of imagined machines and technical equipment that were created in sections on the potter's wheel, then assembled into sculptures that could measure in excess of four feet in height.

 Along with ceramic artists like Marilyn Levine, Raymon Elozua, Sylvia Hyman, David Furman, and Richard Shaw, Spinski helped to shape a trompe l'oeil (French for "fool the eye") movement in ceramics.
 In painting, efforts to fool the audience into thinking they were viewing three-dimensional objects date back to the ancient Greeks, where an oft-told story involving a contest between painters Zeuxis and Parrhasius was won when Parrhasius painted a curtain on his canvas so realistic that it fooled his rival into thinking it was real.
 Spinski began creating sculptural still life compositions out of slip cast ceramic.
 Like most of his contemporaries, Spinski eschewed the use of paint, and chose instead to use only ceramic glazes, lusters, and china paint, which are more durable, but much more difficult to control.

 From the beginning, Spinski chose objects that reflected his blue collar upbringing.
 His early trompe l'oiel sculptures contain lipstick-imprinted diner mugs and other common household objects.
 Spinski was pleased with the juxtaposition of his everyday subjects and the amount of attention and care that it took to bring them to life.
 This dichotomy became even more pronounced in the early 1980s when Spinski began to create sculptures of actual garbage.
 A 1981 piece, now in the collection of the MFA Houston entitled Still Life with Banana shows an utterly convincing half-peeled banana on a cutting board complete with a silver lustered knife.
 Another 1981 piece in the MFA Houston's collection shows a cardboard Jack Daniel's box.
 In contrast to Andy Warhol's vibrant Brillo Boxes, Spinski's weathered cardboard box appears creased and stained.